 Hello all!!
 Let me fill you in if you missed last week’s episode of Bargain Mansions.
-Dad and I renovated a beautiful Storybook Tudor located in a picturesque neighborhood in Kansas City.
+Dad and I designed a beautiful Storybook Tudor located in a picturesque neighborhood in Kansas City.
 What really attracted us to this house was beautiful vaulted ceilings and the amount of character in every room.
 Dad and I really do feel like we lucked out!
 This project really was one of the best ones I’ve ever done because it really did have the best bones to build on.
 The style was fantastic with an incredibly unique layout and property.
 Something like this only comes around once in a lifetime and we couldn’t be more excited about how bad it was on the inside (ha!!).
 We love how dramatically fantastic it turned out in the after.

 My team and I wanted to create a large master suite with a walk in closet, double vanity, and spa-like shower.
 We kept the bedroom layout the same, but removed the built-ins and then got to work on creating a luxurious master bath.
 Take a look below 🙂